 5. Claim a tax refund

 According to the main providers of tax refund services in Ireland, the average refund for anyone who looks into their tax affairs is in the region of €900-€1,100.

 A refund like this won't by itself help you get your deposit together but it all adds up and it’s better that the money is in your pocket as opposed to the Government’s!

 As well as applying for a tax refund, see here for a list of 10 ways to pay less tax and save yourself even more money.

-If you’re working from home due to the Covid-19 pandemic it’s possible to claim tax relief on certain expenses such as electricity, heating, and even your broadband.
+If you’re working from home due to Covid, it’s possible to claim tax relief on certain expenses such as electricity, heating, and even your broadband.
 63% of people working from home are unaware of tax relief available.
 If you’re one of them, why not take a look at our guide on e-worker tax relief to find out your eligibility and see how much you could save?

 OK, an obvious choice, and we can see you rolling your eyes right now.
 But hear us out!

 Every journey starts with the first step as they say.
 And whilst the task of saving for a deposit might seem insurmountable at times, even putting away just €50 a week would add up to €2,600 at the end of one year (€5,200 if you’re a couple and both saving) and that’s before you earn any interest.

 Plus, being able to show a regular savings habit, however small, is a really important part of the mortgage application process as it helps demonstrate to your bank that you’re able to manage your money and can afford a monthly mortgage repayment.